bitovi/academy/src/react-native/09-react-context/react-context.md

 #### Provider

 The Provider is how we actually tell React to store our data.
 We can render the provider anywhere in our tree, and the data will be accessible anywhere inside.
 To keep things performant, we will usually want to memoize these values.
-(Don't worry if `useState` looks odd.
+(Don’t worry if `useState` looks odd.
 We'll be covering this shortly.)

 @sourceref ./context-basic.tsx
 @highlight 33-42, only